lentschi/expiry_sync_server/README.md

 ### Using capistrano

-There are Some `.skel` files you need to copy and configure:

-- `Capfile.skel` - The example is configured to use unicorn and include the rails console.
+There are Some `.skel` files you need to copy and configure (The examples are configured to use unicorn and include the rails console):

+- `Capfile.skel`
+- `config/deploy.rb`: change `repo_url` to your fork
-- `config/deploy/production.skel` - add your production server
+- `config/deploy/production.skel`: add your production server
-- `config/deploy/staging.skel` - add your staging server
+- `config/deploy/staging.skel`: add your staging server

 To deploy on your production server you may run: `cap production deploy`